Emericdefay/forma-cobol-1/ex10/README.md

     <br>
 </p>

-Here, you need THREE parameters in your execution.
+Here, you need THREE parameters in your jcl-execution.jcl
 0000000 <- the salary
 a       <- the note
 0000000 <- the seniority